duncpro/Jackal/README.md

   - The parameterization syntax is too verbose, whereas the original JDBC syntax is much more concise.
   - It provides no facilities for local testing/development.

+## Jackal's Drawbacks
+This library prioritizes ergonomics, simplicity, and correctness, over memory efficiency and CPU efficiency.
+Using Jackal will result in a higher memory and CPU footprint when compared to raw JDBC or Aurora calls.
+As such this library may not be suitable for use in projects where extremely low-latency is necessary.
+For most cases, including typical web applications, this latency should be negligible.
+If performance is a critical component of your application, consider using a different library, or a different programming language altogether.